 To whom may a complaint be made?

-3. In the first instance it should be made to the Head Clerk, Kevin Beaumont or in his absence to the Head of Chambers, John Elvidge QC.
+3. In the first instance it should be made to the Head Clerk, Phil Paxton or in his absence to the Head of Chambers, John Elvidge QC.

 Can I make a complaint orally?